Tan See Leng

-Tan See Leng (born 24 December 1964) is a Singaporean politician and former medical practitioner who has been serving as Minister for Manpower since 2021 and Second Minister for Trade and Industry since 2020.
-A member of the People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Chua Chu Kang division of Chua Chu Kang Group Representation Constituency since 2025.
+Tan See Leng (born 24 December 1964) is a Singaporean politician and former medical practitioner who has been serving as Minister for Manpower since 2021 and Minister-in-charge of Energy and Science and Technology since 2025.
+A member of the People's Action Party (PAP), he has been a Member of Parliament (MP) for Chua Chu Kang Group Representation Constituency (GRC) since 2025.
+He was an MP for Marine Parade GRC from 2020 to 2025.

 Before entering politics, Tan was a medical practitioner by profession.
 He founded Healthway Medical Group and had served in top positions in Parkway Holdings, Parkway Pantai and IHH Healthcare.

 He made his political debut in the 2020 general election as part of a five-member PAP team and won about 57% of the vote in Marine Parade GRC.

+On 22 July 2026, Tan was appointed Minister of Trade and Industry, effective 27 July, in a cabinet reshuffle by Prime Minister Lawrence Wong.

 Early life and education

 Tan was born to Teochews in Singapore in 1964.
 He attended Monk's Hill Primary School and Monk's Hill Secondary School.
 He received a Promsho scholarship to study the humanities at Hwa Chong Junior College.
 But in his first year at JC, his mother fell seriously ill and went into a coma.
 This led to his decision to switch from the humanities programme.
 He studied at the National Junior College before graduating from the Faculty of Medicine at the National University of Singapore in 1988 with a Bachelor of Medicine, Bachelor of Surgery (MBBS).

 While in National Junior College, he joined the choir as part of his Co-Curricular Activity (CCA).

 Tan funded his university education all by himself, with an annual school fee of S$3,000, by tutoring junior college students in subjects like mathematics, biology, physics and chemistry.
 With up to eight students at a time, he earned about S$800 to S$1,000 per month.

 He subsequently went on to complete a Master of Medicine degree in family medicine at the National University of Singapore in 1998.
 In 2003, he was awarded the Fellow of College of Family Physicians by the College of Family Physicians Singapore.

 In 2004, he obtained a Master of Business Administration degree from the University of Chicago Booth School of Business.

 In 2014, he became a Fellow of the Academy of Medicine Singapore.